Contributing¶

 You should familiarize yourself with the following documents, which are critical to being a member of the community:

 - Code of Conduct: Everyone is expected to abide by the CoC to ensure an open and welcoming environment.
-Our CoC is based off the CNCF Code of conduct which also has a variety of translations.
+Our CoC is based on the CNCF Code of Conduct which also has a variety of translations.

 - Our community membership policy: How to become a member and grow into roles of responsibility.